-49 2.
-Proposed Action and Alternatives TABLE 2-4 TOTAL AVERAGE DAILY OPERATIONAL WATER REQUIREMENTS FOR SOLAR PLANTS 1 AND 2, COMBINED Average Daily Use Annual Average Use Use Gpm Gpd AFY Process Uses 63 90,873 102 Mirror Washing 44 63,408 71 Potable Water 2.1 2,995 3.4 Dust Suppression 15 21,802 24.4 Total 124 179,078 201 NOTES: gpd = gallons per day gpm = gallons per minute AFY = acre-feet per year Average Daily Use is based on annual operating hours of 3,500 hours/year SOURCE: Palen Solar III, LLC, 2013 (Table 2-16) 2.1.6 Closure, Decommissioning and Reclamation Temporary Closure For a temporary facility closure, where there is no release of hazardous materials, security of the facilities would be maintained on a 24-hour basis.
+Let me know if you need further assistance!Proposed Action and Alternatives TABLE 2-4 TOTAL AVERAGE DAILY OPERATIONAL WATER REQUIREMENTS FOR SOLAR PLANTS 1 AND 2, COMBINED Average Daily Use Annual Average Use Use Gpm Gpd AFY Process Uses 63 90,873 102 Mirror Washing 44 63,408 71 Potable Water 2.1 2,995 3.4 Dust Suppression 15 21,802 24.4 Total 124 179,078 201 NOTES: gpd = gallons per day gpm = gallons per minute AFY = acre-feet per year Average Daily Use is based on annual operating hours of 3,500 hours/year SOURCE: Palen Solar III, LLC, 2013 (Table 2-16) 2.1.6 Closure, Decommissioning and Reclamation Temporary Closure For a temporary facility closure, where there is no release of hazardous materials, security of the facilities would be maintained on a 24-hour basis.
 The BLM and other responsible agencies would be notified as necessary and appropriate.
 Depending on the length of shutdown necessary, a contingency plan for the temporary cessation of operations would be implemented.
 The contingency plan would be conducted to ensure conformance with all applicable requirements and the protection of public health, safety, and the environment.
-The plan, depending on the expected duration of the shutdown, could include the draining of all chemicals from storage tanks and other equipment and the safe shutdown of all equipment.
+The contingency plan, depending on the expected duration of the shutdown, could include the draining of all chemicals from storage tanks and other equipment and the safe shutdown of all equipment.
 All wastes would be disposed of according to applicable requirements.
 Where the temporary closure includes damage to the facility, and there is a release or threatened release of regulated substances or other hazardous materials into the environment, procedures would be followed as set forth in the Risk Management Plan and Hazardous Materials Business Plan.
-Procedures would include methods to control releases, notification of applicable authorities and the public, emergency response, and training for plant personnel in responding to and controlling releases of hazardous materials.
-Once the immediate problem is solved, and the regulated substance/ hazardous material release is contained and cleaned up, temporary closure would proceed as described above for a closure where there is no release of hazardous materials.2 2 Palen Solar Holdings, LLC, 2012.
+These procedures would include methods to control releases, notification of applicable authorities and the public, emergency response, and training for plant personnel in responding to and controlling releases of hazardous materials.
+Once the immediate problem is solved, and the regulated substance/ hazardous material release is contained and cleaned up, the temporary closure would proceed as described above for a closure where there is no release of hazardous materials.2 2 Palen Solar Holdings, LLC, 2012.
 Palen Solar Electric Generating System Draft SEIS 2-22 July 2013